How to Invest: A Beginner's Guide to Investing in the Stock Market

 So, let’s say you’re 25 and put $5,000 in the S&P 500.
 You see a 10% increase in value each year, letting your money continue to grow.
 When you turn 65, you open your account to find you have over $226,000.
 An excellent retirement gift to yourself!

 However, if you waited until you were 35 to start investing, your value at 65 would only be $87,000.
-Still impressive.
-But less than half of what you would have had if you started a decade earlier.
+Still impressive, but fewer than half of what you would have had if you started a decade earlier.

 If you still have high-interest debt, such as credit cards or personal loans, you should hold off on investing.
 Your money works harder for you by eliminating that pesky interest expense than it does in the market.
 This is because paying off $1 of debt balance saves you 12%, 14%, or more in future interest expense.
 More than traditional investments can be expected to return.

 Focus on getting out of debt as fast as you can, then dive into investing.

 Have an emergency fund in place

 Remember how we said time is the most powerful tool?
 To start investing, you have to be set up to let that money stay invested.
 Otherwise, you limit your time horizon and could force yourself to withdraw your money at the wrong time.

 To protect yourself from unexpected expenses or job layoffs, save a sufficient emergency fund for your needs.
 Do not plan for your investment accounts to be a regular source of cash.

 Starting small is OK